Identity Expert, Technical Authority, and Champion of International Standards

 Adam is an identity standards expert, policy lead, and enterprise architect with over 30 years of experience in IT and digital disciplines.
+He is also Trustee of a multi-academy trust of primary schools in the UK and vice-chair of governors at a leading Children’s Centre.

 Having played a leading role in the development of digital identity with the UK Government working closely with the European Commission, US Government, and UN experts, Adam is now an independent consultant with clients ranging from the World Bank to the UK National Health Service.